Concrete vs. Other Construction Materials

 Most states and jurisdictions in the United States adopt some form of the codes set forth by the International Code Council (ICC).
 The ICC evaluates and updates building codes every three years, but there is no obligation for states and communities to actually follow those codes.

 In 2016, Louisiana experienced catastrophic flooding after prolonged rainfall — 31 inches of rain in 15 hours led to mass power outages and flood damage to at least 40,000 homes.
-Yet despite the overwhelming destruction, Louisiana decided it wasn’t necessary to add into the building code the ICC mandate requiring the bottoms of buildings to rise one foot above base flood elevations.
+Yet despite the overwhelming destruction, Louisiana decided it wasn’t necessary to abide by the building code the ICC mandate requiring the bottoms of buildings to rise one foot above base flood elevations.

-Many builders of homes or other constructions have good reason to want their building to exceed the minimum codes in their community.
-Reinforced concrete passes muster for any building code, and often far exceeds the minimum requirements for ICC compliance.
+Many builders of homes or other constructions have good reason to want their buildings to exceed the minimum codes in their community.
+Reinforced concrete passes muster for any building code and often far exceeds the minimum requirements for ICC compliance.
 In areas prone to extreme weather events or temperatures, concrete is undoubtedly the best material for house construction.

 2. To Cut Down on Noise

-In comparison to a wood-frame wall, only an eighth to a quarter as much sound will penetrate a wall made from ICF blocks.
+ICF blocks provide incredible noise reduction capabilities.
 This property makes concrete an ideal solution for settings that benefit from noise blocking.
 Think office buildings, schools or apartments.

 Concrete even has health benefits over other materials, making it highly suitable for environments like hospitals and private practices.
 Concrete buildings have minimal levels of air infiltration.
 When air can’t get into a building, it’s easier to control and filter the air circulating indoors.
 Lack of air infiltration also significantly reduces unwanted moisture.